-But Amanda has not let the illness stop her doing what she wants to do.'Cracked it'
+But Amanda has not let the illness stop her doing what she wants to do.

 She completed a triathlon last year, a long-held goal for regaining fitness, and has plans to compete in more events in the future.
 Feeling stronger physically makes her feel stronger emotionally, and gives her family a lift too.